Search

 Switched PDU

 Switched PDUs provide a comprehensive view of critical IT equipment power usage, both at the rack and via remote access with the added ability to remotely turn on, turn off, or reboot power at each outlet.
-Switched PDUs are also available with unit-level and outlet-level remote monitoring configuration options.
+Switched PDUs are also available with unit level and outlet-level remote monitoring configuration options.

 Ideal for: Telecom, Banking, Government, Education, Data Center, Retail and Wholesale.

-PDU Featured Products
+PDU Feature Products

 Vertiv Geist Basic Rack PDU